tohfos/MNIST-Classifier-NN---pure-maths/README.md

    - Labels were one hot encoded.
 ### 2. **Forward Propagation**
    - Compute activations for each layer using weighted sums and activation functions.
-   - Activations pass through non-linearities like sigmoid or ReLU for more expressive power.
+   - Activations pass through non-linearities using softmax and ReLU for more expressive power.

 ### 3. **Loss Calculation**
-   - Compute the error between predictions and true labels using a chosen loss function (e.g., Mean Squared Error or Cross-Entropy Loss).
+   - Compute the error between predictions and true labels.

 ### 4. **Backpropagation**
    - Derive gradients for weights and biases by manually implementing the chain rule.